jtroo/resource-aggregator/README.md

 # Server quick start

 These instructions don't serve the client-side files — only the server APIs.
-Tod serve client-side files, see the frontend development(TBD) and build(TBD) sections.
+To serve client-side files, see the frontend development(TBD) and build(TBD) ections.

 ## Prerequisites